thaabomb/autocross-notes/README.md

 When you're in line waiting for your turn, you can be looking ahead to the first two or three elements of the course.

+Hitting a cone is not that big a deal, especially if you're a novice.
+Leaving several feet of space between the car and the cone is worse than hitting a cone you were trying to backside.

 # Notes from watching SCCA videos on YouTube
 Your job as a novice autocross driver is to not get lost on course.